benmneb/vomad.life/content/chiang-mai-food.md

 To be fair though, it's an incredibly unfair comparison, as Amrita has some of the best food in the city and costs three times as much.

-<prominent-img src="chiang-mai-food/lada-stall" caption="Look out for the bright yellow stall at the South Gate Night Markets (open every night).
+<prominent-img alt="The Best of the Best: All Vegan Guide to Chiang Mai, Thailand" src="chiang-mai-food/lada-stall" caption="Look out for the bright yellow stall at the South Gate Night Markets (open every night).
 Even if there's a bit of a line, you won't be waiting too long don't worry."></prominent-img>

 All in all, the Lada Food Stall is a great option for vegans who find themselves in the South Gate market (which has very little other vegan food) OR just want to spend the absolute minimum for a vege stir fry based meal.